DTC: Deep Tracking Control: Results

 \subsection{Simulation-Based Ablation Study}

-During training, we compute a new solution to the \ac{TO} problem after variable time intervals, but mainly after each foot touch-down.
-While such a throttled rate greatly reduces computational costs, it also leads to poor reactive behavior in the presence of quickly changing external disturbances, dynamic obstacles, or map occlusion.
+During training, we \highlight{computed} a solution to the \ac{TO} problem after variable time intervals, but mainly after each foot touch-down. \highlight{Although} such a throttled rate greatly \highlight{reduced} computational costs, it also leads to poor reactive behavior in the presence of quickly changing external disturbances, dynamic obstacles, or map occlusion.
 Moreover, the optimizer was updated using privileged observations, whereas, in reality, the optimizer is subject to elevation map drift, wrongly estimated friction coefficients, and unpredicted external forces.
 To compensate for such modeling errors, we deploy the optimizer in \ac{MPC}-fashion.
-In the following, we investigate the locomotion performance as a function of the optimizer update rate.
-Using the experimental setup outlined in supplementary section S4, we collected a total of six days of data in simulation.
+We investigated the locomotion performance as a function of the optimizer update rate.
+Using the experimental setup outlined in \highlight{the supplementary methods (section ``Experimental Setup for Evaluation of Optimizer Rate'')}, we collected a total of six days of data in simulation.
 A robot was deemed ``successful'' if it could walk from the center to the border of its assigned terrain patch, ``failed'' if its torso made contact with the environment within its patch, and ``stuck'' otherwise.
-We report success and failure rates in Fig.~7 A. Accordingly, when increasing the update rate from $\unit[1]{Hz}$ to $\unit[50]{Hz}$, the failure rate dropped by $\unit[7.11]{\%}$ while the success rate increased by $\unit[4.25]{\%}$.
+We report success and failure rates in Fig.~\ref{fig:sim} A. Accordingly, when increasing the update rate from $\unit[1]{Hz}$ to $\unit[50]{Hz}$, the failure rate dropped by $\unit[7.11]{\%}$ \highlight{whereas} the success rate increased by $\unit[4.25]{\%}$.